seananderson/metafolio/inst/ms/ms.md

 With 29% of Pacific Northwest salmon populations having gone extinct since Euro-American contact [@gustafson2007], these populations are at risk from any further decline in fitness [@mcclure2003].
-Yet, adverse stream temperatures are already impeding recovery of some PNW salmon populations [@mccullough1999] and are expected to make recovery targets more difficult to achieve [@battin2007].
+Yet, adverse stream temperatures are already impeding recovery of some Pacific salmon populations [@mccullough1999] and are expected to make recovery targets more difficult to achieve [@battin2007].

 Here, we ask how a portfolio approach to management can inform the conservation of metapopulations in a changing world.
 We ask: (1) Given a